REPRESENTING CLIENTS IN THE TAMPA BAY AREA AND THROUGHOUT FLORIDA FOR SLIP AND FALL ACCIDENTS

-If you were injured in a slip and fall accident, you are entitled to claim compensation and may do so by filing a lawsuit against the property owners whose negligence caused your injury.
-Our slip and fall attorneys can give you the support you need to claim compensation for your injury.
+If you were injured in a slip and fall accident on someone else’s property, you are entitled to claim and recover compensation and may do so by filing a personal injury claim lawsuit against the negligent property owner.

 - Take photos (as many as you can)

-- Gather names and contact information from anyone who witnessed the accident
+- Gather names and contact information from anyone who witnessed the slip and fall accident

-- Give no statements to the property owner until you’ve spoken to your lawyer
+- Don’t give statements to the negligent property owner until you’ve spoken to your lawyer.

 If you have a photograph of what caused your accident, it will be very difficult for them to prove in court that they weren’t responsible.
-It takes an experienced lawyer to do the investigation in order to actually get the video that many times businesses will try to hide or prevent the injured person’s attorney from obtaining.
+It takes an experienced lawyer to investigate the video that businesses often try to hide or prevent the injured person’s attorney from obtaining.

 Some businesses such as Walmart have had numerous appellate court opinions discussing the fact that they have repeatedly tried to hide video evidence of someone falling at their stores.
 In these cases, the testimony of witnesses is incredibly important.